 The majority of the information that we collect is collected directly from you.
 However, we may receive personal data about you from trusted third parties and public sources as set out below:

-- Identity and Contact Data from marketing and research partners based outside the EU, and /or data brokers or aggregators such as CT Consultancy Ltd. based inside the EU.
+- Identity and Contact Data from marketing and research partners based outside the EU, and /or data brokers or aggregators such as Revcelerate Limited, Rent Digital Limited, Gungho Marketing Limited and Intent Ecommerce Limited trading as Webleaf, all of which are based inside the EU.

 THE LAWFUL BASIS FOR PROCESSING YOUR PERSONAL DATA

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances: